Thursday, June 25, 2015

 To comply with export documentation and shipping requirements, many exporters utilize a freight forwarder to act as their travel agent to ship a product overseas.
 The forwarder advises and assists clients on how to move goods most efficiently from one destination to another.
 A forwarder’s extensive knowledge of documentation requirements, regulations, transportation costs and banking practices can simplify the exporting process for many companies.
 When shipping a product overseas as part of a commercial transaction, the exporter must be aware of packing, labeling, documentation, and insurance requirements.
 You can find out more about shipping and Customs Clearance overseas through this session.

-Fee: Training is $20 (nonrefundable payment reserves spot), All non-MCLE sessions are approved for 3 CES Credits.
+Training is $25 (nonrefundable, payment reserves spot), All sessions are approved for 3 CES Credits.
 CES Credits are administrated through NCBFAA Educational Institute (NEI).

 Parking offered with regisrations recieved by 5:00 p.m. the day before workshop.
 Light refreshments provided.